Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Map/GenerateOfflineMapWithOverrides/readme.md

 Use the `OfflineMapTask` with overrides to take a webmap offline.
 The overrides workflow allows you to adjust the settings used for taking each layer in the map offline.
 For a simple example of how you take a map offline, please consult the "Generate Offline Map" sample.

+> Note: due to a bug involved with the .NET HTTP client on Android, some layers may fail to be taken offline.

 ![Image](GenerateOfflineMapWithOverrides.jpg)

 ## Use case